Fairfield, Iowa: Arts and culture

 Fairfield has been described as an "international center" for Transcendental Meditation; a "national magnet" and "the world's largest training center" for practitioners of the Transcendental Meditation technique.
 Many of its current residents moved there to participate in the group practice of the TM and TM-Sidhi program inside one of the two Golden Domes built in 1981 and 1982 on the Maharishi International University campus.
 Locally, TM practitioners are sometimes called "roos", slang for gurus, a term they have appropriated, although they "refer to themselves as meditators".
 Fairfield natives are sometimes known as "townies".
 Yogic Flyers living in Fairfield who are not part of the university are said to be members of the "Town Super Radiance" (TSR) community.
 In 2004, National Public Radio reported that "after 30 years, many in Iowa are comfortable with Fairfield's TM community" and a 2008 article in The Wall Street Journal said "natives lived uneasily with the outsiders...but the election of Mr. Malloy [in 2001]... helped ease those tensions".

 Author Jack Forem wrote in 2012 that Fairfield is home to one of the largest synagogues in Iowa and one of the largest Liberal Catholic Churches in the nation.
 That year Oprah Winfrey visited Fairfield to interview citizens and was given a tour the town.
 An account of her visit titled "America's Most Unusual Town", was broadcast in March 2012 via the Oprah Winfrey Network.

-In 2013 Fairfield was named by Smithsonian Magazine as one of "The 20 Best Small Towns to Visit in 2013" and was visited by actor Jim Carrey, who visited again in 2014.
-Other celebrity visitors include film director David Lynch, singer-songwriter Donovan, musician Moby, musician James McCartney, psychiatry professor Norman E. Rosenthal, and CNN correspondent Candy Crowley.

 Parks and recreation

-Fairfield has 12 public parks and recreation areas consisting over 1,300 acres (over 5.5 km2) and a "master trail plan" underway that includes a 17 mi trail system.
-Some of the trail is paved, five miles (8 km) of trail is covered with lime chips while other areas include traditional wooded paths.
-The trail system connects several areas of interest including the Neff Family Wetlands dike, and the BNSF Trail segment, which crosses a new bridge that joins Walton Lake with Chautauqua Park.
+Fairfield has 12 public parks and recreation areas consisting of over 1,300 acres (over 5.5 km2) and a "master trail plan" underway that includes a 17 mi trail system.
+Some of the trail is paved, five miles (8 km) of the trail is covered with lime chips, while other areas include traditional wooded paths.
+The trail system connects several areas of interest, including the Neff Family Wetlands dike, and the BNSF Trail segment, which crosses a new bridge that joins Walton Lake with Chautauqua Park.
 The final trail plan includes a "heritage path" leading to historical sites and a water trail that connects the area's river and three lakes.
-In 2012, Fairfield was selected" as one of ten finalists" in the Blue Zones community, "small city category" primarily because of its "many walking trails and outdoor activities".
-In 2015 Fairfield was named a certified Blue Zones Community.
+In 2012, Fairfield was selected "as one of ten finalists" in the Blue Zones community "small city category" primarily because of its "many walking trails and outdoor activities".
+In 2015, Fairfield was named a certified Blue Zones Community.